 Downtown Washington DC / Northwest Washington DC

 “Downtown DC” is actually made up of several smaller pockets.
-There are lots of hotels across the entire spectrum, from the high-end luxury of the Willard, Hay-Adams, and Jefferson to the family- and budget-friendly Hotel Harrington.
+There are lots of hotels across the entire spectrum, from the high-end luxury of the Willard, Hay-Adams, and Jefferson to mid-range options like the Hampton Inn, and the family- and budget-friendly Hotel Harrington.

-If you’re looking to rub shoulders with Washington power brokers, take a morning stroll by the White House, or looking for the best all-round access to the Smithsonians and monuments on the National Mall, downtown DC is a great choice.
+If you’re looking to rub shoulders with Washington power brokers, take a morning stroll by the White House, or looking for the best all-round access to the Smithsonians, art galleries, and monuments on the National Mall, downtown DC is a great choice.

 But it comes with downsides.
-Because of demand and location, quite a few of the hotels around here can be expensive, especially as the time gets closer.
+Because of demand and location, quite a few of the hotels around here can be expensive, with prices spiking as demand grows.
 They can also fill up, so it’s worth booking well in advance.
 If you’re driving, make sure to ask about parking options.
 Most of the hotels in DC will charge extra (sometimes quite a lot extra) for parking, and on-street parking can be a real hassle.
 Some streets can also be a bit lifeless at night, although that varies by the specific area.

 Foggy Bottom’s location is pretty much ideal for walking to the cherry blossoms and the rest of the National Mall area.
 It’s a buzzing neighborhood with a mix of residential and work blocks.
 The hotels also fill up, because there’s a lot going on around this area with George Washington University, the State Department, and a bunch of other government departments based in the area.
 There’s also easy Metro access.